Gersonzao/USERCSS/README.md

 Your language level in the language you're translating to must be level [C1](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)+<br>
 You can also review translations by adding TranslationReview to the top of your comment<br>

-### Opening an issue:
+## Reporting a bug:
 Before opening an issue reporting a bug, make sure it happens with the software combination mentioned above and that it doesn't happen when you reload the page.
-If the bug doesn't happen when you reload the page, don't open anissue
+If the bug doesn't happen when you reload the page, don't open an issue

+## Debloating CSS:
+Replace " {" with "{"<br>
+Replace ", " with "," (review manually, so metadata neither commentaries are mistakenly changed)<br>
+Replace ": " with ":"<br>
+Replace ";'New line'}" with "'New line'}"

+Before suggesting another debloat method, note that the code needs to have an approximate readability

-### <a name="fixes"></a>Other fixes
+## <a name="fixes"></a>Other fixes
 [Ecosia](https://github.com/Gersonzao/UserCSS/tree/main/Ecosia.css.elements): Fixes FaviconizeGoogle incorrect favicons

-### For specific information about every styles, click the hyperlinks below:
+## For specific information about every styles, click the hyperlinks below:
 [Ecosia](https://github.com/Gersonzao/UserCSS/tree/main/Ecosia.css.elements) [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/Gersonzao/UserCSS/main/Ecosia.user.css)<br>
 [OpenTabs Search+](https://github.com/Gersonzao/UserCSS/tree/main/OpenTabs%20Search%2B.elements) [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/Gersonzao/UserCSS/main/OpenTabs%20Search%2B.user.css)

-### To-do:
+## To-do:
+Archive CEFR page<br>
-Create own sorting method on a new repository and mention it in translating<br>
+Create own sorting method on a new repository and mention it in translating
-Archive CEFR page